mbabynames search ✿

-Honey is a two-syllable name of English origin, meaning "noble and strong".
+from the English, meaning "sweet honey".
+Honey is a two-syllable name of English origin, meaning "sweet honey".
 It ends with an open Y sound, which shapes how middle names connect to it phonetically.

 2